Preservation of $^3\mkern-2mu$He ion polarization after laser-plasma acceleration

-The laser pulses provided by the PHELIX Petawatt laser at GSI contained about 50\,J energy each.
-The optimal pulse duration of 2.2\,ps for the acceleration of $^3\!$He$^{1+,2+}$ ions had been found during a previous measurement with unpolarized gas \cite{Engin2019}.
-We present here the results of four days of data taking; during each day we were able to record 5 to 6 laser shots for three different orientations of the $^3\mkern-2mu$He polarization and one for a control measurement with unpolarized $^3\mkern-2mu$He gas (see Methods).

-The $^3\mkern-2mu$He polarizer was operated at Forschungszentrum J\"ulich, located roughly 250\,km from GSI.
-Due to small amounts of oxygen leaking into the polarizer, the initial gas polarization in the glass balls for transferring and storing the $^3\mkern-2mu$He gas did not exceed $\sim 50$\,\%, as opposed to values of $75$\,\% that were achieved during the preparatory phase \cite{Fedorets2022}.
-According to these tests, more than half of the polarization is maintained after gas compression and jet formation.
-A glass ball with fresh gas at a pressure of 3\,bar was re-supplied to the PHELIX target chamber every morning together with CR-39 detector plates for the ion polarimeters (see Fig.~\ref{fig1}).
-The chamber was also equipped with a booster (compressor) to increase the $^3\mkern-2mu$He gas pressure before each laser shot to a maximum value of 30\,bar in order to achieve a jet density of a few times $10^{19}$\,cm$^{-3}$ which is required for the acceleration of the $^3\mkern-2mu$He ions to MeV energies \cite{Engin2019}.
-The jet is formed with the help of a titanium nozzle mounted on a non-magnetic valve, both located on top of the pressure booster.
-In addition, the target set-up comprises permanent magnets providing the holding field for the spins of the hyperpolarized $^3\mkern-2mu$He gas, a set of Helmholtz coils to adjust the orientation of the nuclear spins during the experiment (Fig.~\ref{fig2}), as well as a 3D adjustment system for precise positioning of the jet relative to the laser focus.
-Two identical $^3\mkern-2mu$He polarimeters, optimized for short ion bunches from plasma acceleration and mounted at different distances to the jet target (thus denoted Near and Far), serve as rate monitors of the accelerated $^3\mkern-2mu$He ions and enable the measurement of their degree of polarization \cite{Zheng2022}.
-The most striking results from the experiment are presented in the following, for further technical details please refer to our previous publications \cite{Engin2019,Fedorets2022,Zheng2022}.
+\textit{Experiment}---The laser pulses were provided by the PHELIX Petawatt laser at GSI Darmstadt \cite{Phelix2010} and contained about 50\,J energy each.
+The optimal pulse duration of 2.2\,ps for the acceleration of $^3\mkern-2mu$He$^{1+,2+}$ ions had been found during a previous measurement with unpolarized gas \cite{Engin2019}.
+The polarizer \cite{Mrozik2011} for the $^3\mkern-2mu$He gas was operated at Forschungszentrum J\"ulich, located roughly 250\,km from GSI.
+Unfortunately, due to small amounts of oxygen leaking into the polarizer, the initial gas polarization did not exceed $\sim$50\,\%, as opposed to values of $75$\,\% that were achieved during the preparatory phase \cite{Fedorets2022}.
+Due to various depolarization mechanisms, the initial gas polarization decreases exponentially in time.
+The polarized gas was stored in transport cells made of a special glass at an initial gas pressure of 3\,bar; a glass ball with fresh gas was re-supplied to the PHELIX target chamber (cf.\ Fig.~\ref{fig1}) every morning.
+With the help of a non-magnetic gas compressor this pressure can be enhanced before each laser shot to a maximum value of 30\,bar.
+The jet of 1\,mm diameter is formed with the help of a titanium de-Laval nozzle mounted on a non-magnetic valve, both located on top of the pressure booster.
+This leads to super-Gaussian distributed jet densities of a few times $10^{19}$\,cm$^{-3}$ which are required for the acceleration of the $^3\mkern-2mu$He ions to MeV energies \cite{Engin2019}.
+During the gas compression and jet formation the final $^3\mkern-2mu$He polarization decreased to half of the initial value \cite{Fedorets2022}.